typsy-dev/documentation/README.md

 Documentation on how to setup LTI in Blackboard - https://docs.google.com/document/d/1z2acuyLy6dNxJDz8Z3RkQNtM-KF2s8Rdhc7bohvVNy4/edit?usp=sharing

 ## Typsy Web Player
-It’s possible to embed Typsy Lessons into an external website through the use of the ‘Typsy Web Player’.
+The simplest solution to embed Typsy Lessons into an external website.
+Quick to implement and low ongoing maintenance.

 The Typsy Player returns an HTML page which is typically embedded into an external system using an iFrame or through launching a new browser window or tab.